Choens/resume/Andy Choens - Resume.md

 RESEARCH EXPERIENCE
 ===================

-Embedded consultant with the New York State Department of Health.
-I am responsible for leading a team of analysts in evaluating care management in New York State and advising policy makers on how use these programs to improve the health of vulnerable New Yorkers.
-This includes working with external evaluators and internal stakeholders to understand and improve the delivery of care management services.
+Supervise the evaluation of New York State’s diverse Care Management programs.
+Includes working with external program evaluators and internal stakeholders to understand the impact and effectiveness of Care Management programs and how to improve these services.

-Evaluation responsibilities include Care Management programs administered by the Medicaid Managed Care Plans (plan-led) and Health Homes.
-Plan-led care management programs are an intervention for people with moderately complex health care needs who may have higher than average utilization of emergency and inpatient services.
-Health Homes are a more intensive care management program for enrollees with highly complex health care needs.
-Health Home enrollees have a history of high utilization of emergency, high-cost services.
-Health Homes provide continuous, integrated health care services to improve participant’s health and well-being while reducing unnecessary utilization of inpatient and emergency department services.
+Responsibilities include the Care Management programs administered by the Medicaid Managed Care Plans and Health Homes.
+Care Management programs are an administrative and case management intervention for people with complex health care needs and high utilization of emergency and inpatient services.
+Care Management programs provide continuous, integrated supportive, and preventative health care services intended to improve participants’ health and well-being while reducing the unnecessary utilization of inpatient and emergency department services.

+Actively working with staff on reports regarding Emergency Department and Inpatient utilization risk factors.

 Accomplishments: